-HP WindsorNot full-touch webOS smartphone shown off in new leakAlex Wagner - Deputy Managing Editor, News Desk
+HP WindsorNot full-touch webOS smartphone shown off in new leakAlex Wagner - Editorial Director of News and Content

 Remember the HP WindsorNot?
 This full-touch webOS smartphone appeared in a promotional video that began circulating around the web in mid-2012, but not long after it did, the company behind the clip asked that all images and video be yanked.
 The WindsorNot is back today, though, as the folks at webOS Nation have put up a lengthy story detailing the history of the unreleased device along with a truckload of photos showing a prototype unit in the wild.